Code-Institute-Submissions/AdventureCall/README.md

 - At this stage they are given the chance to start from scratch by hitting the go back to the beginning button and reloading the page and the name is not held.

-One user testing the game found the Adventure Call logo was slightly blurry due to the quality of the image used.
-Continued to use this image as it was the best quality image I could find of the logo and it really makes the best possible link to the source material.
+## Emulated Device Testing

-The following devices were emulated on Google Chrome developer tools running the site with no issues:
+The following devices were emulated on Google Chrome developer tools running the site and testing all the user stories and walkthrough steps with no issues:

+Samsung Galaxy Fold
+Motorola Moto G4
+Microsoft Surface Duo

+The Website was tested on the [Troy](http://troy.labs.daum.net/) site using the tests described above with no issues.

+Emulated on Troy with all user stories and walkthrough steps tested with no issues:

+Samsung Galaxy s8
+Huawei Ascend Mate2
+Sony Xperia Z
+Google Nexus 5
+HTC One
+LG G5
+Apple iPhone 6, 7 & 8
+Apple iPhone 6s+, 7+ & 8+
+LG G Pad 8.3
+iPad retina
+Samsung Galaxy Tab S
+PC Screen 800px, 1024px, 1440px and 1920px.

+Tested Lenovo a390 on Troy and due to small screen pixel width cut off sides of question container border but the questions were all still readable and all user stories still satisfied.

+Larger screen widths above 1024px displayed a lot of white space either side of the game information but due to the mobile first nature of the design there were no additions made to change this.
+All user stories still achieved.

+link to Troy testing environment [HERE](http://troy.labs.daum.net/?url=https%3A%2F%2Fmarkj0hnst0n.github.io%2FAdventureCall%2F&device=N950;ASCENDMATE2;XPERIAZ;A390;HTCEVO;HTCONE;D821;A1474;PC03;T700;PC00;V500;SD820;PC07)

+## Other Live Testing

 It was tested live on iPhone 8 and the user found that they had to zoom in to read on question one.
 No amendments made to ensure readability across all other screen sizes.

-The Website was tested on the [Troy](http://troy.labs.daum.net/) site using the tests described above with no issues.

-Devices emulated are as follows:
+Unspecificed PC running Opera Browser reported that the main logo was slightly blurred.
+This is a known issue as the image used was not of high resolution.
+The logo was kept as it is perfect for the brief of representing the original sketch.

 ### Google Lighthouse testing documentation for desktop and mobile for all pages can be found in PDF form [here](!)